VCU-CS-Capstone/CS-25-324-Capital-One-Incident-Wizard/Status Reports/Status Report Fall Week 10.md

 Tom Arodz

 ## 1) Accomplishments this week ##
-   - Further researched necessary tools
-   - Completed weekly meeting with Tom
-   - Started Writing Project Proposal
+   - Find an open source AI model to use with the Open Ai key

 ## 2) Milestones to be completed next week ##
-   - Get Decent amount of Proposal done
+   - Meet with Vinay
+   - Make adjustments to project goals and problem statement

 ## 3) Issues, problems or concerns ##
    - None for now